-There will be presented at the Annual Meeting three proposals to approve amendments to PSEG's Certificate of Incorporation, as amended, and By-Laws to eliminate provisions currently requiring a supermajority vote for certain actions.
+There will be presented at the Annual Meeting three management proposals to approve amendments to PSEG's Certificate of Incorporation, as amended, and By-Laws to eliminate provisions currently requiring a supermajority vote for certain actions.
 These amendments are described in Proposals 3(a), 3(b) and 3(c) below (Proposed Amendments).

-A stockholder proposal was submitted on this topic at the Annual Meeting of Stockholders in 2013, a management proposal was submitted on the topic at the Annual Meeting of Stockholders in 2014 and 2023.
-The 2013 proposal did not receive the requisite supermajority support of outstanding shares and only received the support of a majority of the votes cast.
-Each of the 2014 and 2023 management proposals only received the support of a majority of the votes cast and did not receive the requisite supermajority support of outstanding shares and only received the support of a majority of the votes cast and did not receive the requisite supermajority support of outstanding shares.
-After consideration of the advantages and disadvantages of and stockholder support for the proposal to eliminate supermajority voting provisions, the Board has determined that, subject to the requisite approval of our stockholders, it is appropriate to remove these provisions from our governance documents and replace them with a majority of the shares outstanding vote standard.
+A shareholder proposal was submitted on this topic at the Annual Meeting of Stockholders in 2013, and a management proposal was submitted on the topic at the Annual Meeting of Stockholders in 2014, 2023 and 2024.
+The 2013 shareholder proposal received the support of a majority of the votes cast.
+Each of the 2014, 2023 and 2024 management proposals received strong support from 98% of the shareholder votes cast, but did not receive the requisite supermajority support of 80% of outstanding shares.

+After considering the advantages and disadvantages of supermajority voting requirements, shareholder support for our proposals to eliminate these provisions, and feedback we have received from our shareholders on this topic, the Board has determined that, subject to the requisite approval of our shareholders, it is appropriate to again attempt to remove these provisions from our governance documents and replace them with a majority of the shares outstanding vote standard.
 The Board's ability to do so is governed by the laws of the State of New Jersey, where we are incorporated, and our Certificate of Incorporation and By-Laws.